Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Improved error characterization

 \section{Improved error characterization}

-Having proved that \gls{mlcb} can significantly reduce the number of unlearnable \gls{dof} in realistic scenarios, this raises the question to which extent this additional knowledge can improve the overall accuracy of the fitted \gls{spl} model.
-Note that this is not a trivial step, as it requires combining high-accuracy data, obtained from \gls{cb} and \gls{mlcb}, with low-accuracy ones, necessary to make up for the limited learnability of Pauli noise.
+Having theoretically established that \gls{mlcb} can significantly reduce the number of unlearnable \gls{dof} in realistic scenarios and having demonstrated that these protocols can be implemented in practice, we now investigate to what extent this additional knowledge improves the overall accuracy of the fitted \gls{spl} model.
+This is not a trivial step, as it requires combining high-accuracy data from \gls{cb} and \gls{mlcb} with lower-accuracy methods needed to compensate for the remaining unlearnable components of the Pauli noise.

-We answer this important point by numerically simulating the characterization of a $20$-qubit IQM Garnet\textsuperscript{ {TM}} QPU \cite{Abdurakhimov2024}.
-In particular, we consider two different dense layer structures, depicted in the two insets of Fig.~\ref{fig:better_char}(a).
-The rightmost one corresponds to the configuration used for the experiment in Sec.~\ref{sec:exp}, with pairs of layers defining closed square chains, whose \gls{mlcb} analysis follow the scheme shown in Fig.~\ref{fig:chains}(c).
-By contrast, in the leftmost, the relevant chains are open, with variable lengths, and can thus be analyzed according to the schemes in Fig~\ref{fig:chains}(b).
+We address this point through numerical simulations, which provide a controlled environment free from other experimental non-idealities and where the exact noise model is known for reference—a condition not met in a real device.
+To this end, we numerically simulate the characterization of a $20$-qubit IQM Garnet\textsuperscript{ {TM}} QPU \cite{Abdurakhimov2024}.
+In particular, we consider two different dense layer structures, depicted in the insets of Fig.~\ref{fig:better_char}(a).
+The leftmost configuration corresponds to the one used for the experiment in Sec.~\ref{sec:exp}, with pairs of layers defining open chains, whose \gls{mlcb} analysis follows the scheme in Fig.~\ref{fig:chains}(b).
+In contrast, the rightmost configuration features closed chains, which are analyzed according to the scheme in Fig.~\ref{fig:chains}(c).